-What Clay Bennett has done for Oklahoma is very exciting.
-Realizing the potential of Oklahomans to support a major league team as evidenced by the enthusiastic support for the displaced New Orleans Hornets (now the Pelicans), he bought a team that he suspected would be fairly easy to move to Oklahoma.
-Seattle had issues between its team's desire for a new arena and the citizens and the city not wanting to pay for it.
-So, Clay Bennett and a group of investors bought the Seattle Supersonics.
+What Clay Bennett and the Thunder owners have done for Oklahoma is very exciting.
+Realizing the potential of Oklahomans to support a mjor league team as evidenced by the enthusiastic support for the displaced New Orleans Hornets (now the Pelicans), he bought a team that he suspected would be fairly easy to move to Oklahoma.
 After some hassles with the city of Seattle, the NBA, and the former owners of the Sonics, the team was on its way southeast.
 The new name and branding identity for the Oklahoma City NBA team was introduced on September 3, 2008.

-The new logo is a poor identity for the Oklahoma City Thunder OKC
+The logo is a poor identity for the Oklahoma City Thunder

 • There is no distinct relation to Oklahoma - every NBA city has sunsets, suns, and basketballs.